Automattic/legalmattic/Privacy-Policy.md

 **Change log:**

+*   _November 2, 2016:_ Added that comments submitted as missed spam are retained by Akismet to improve future performance.
 *   _September 18, 2013:_  Added that blog commenter email addresses are disclosed to administrators of the blog where the comment was left.
 *   _February 1, 2011:_ Clarified subpoena language and added Business Transfers paragraph
 *   _January 3, 2011:_ Added court order and subpoena clarification